-Incorporation of WBSG into the diet had a highly significant effect (p<0.001) (Table 2) on the crude protein (CP), lactose (L) (p<0.01), and total fat (TF) (p<0.01) contents in fresh cheese as shown in Table 2.
+Incorporation of WBSG into the diet had a highly significant effect (p<0.001; Table 2) on the CP, lactose (L; p<0.01), and TF (p<0.01) contents in fresh cheese as shown in Table 2.
 These results may be attributed to the unique composition of the ingredient-based diet (Table 1).
-WBSG improves digestibility, which affects total dry matter (DM) intake and the nutrient accessibility for rumen microbiota, thereby influencing the livestock (Faccenda et al., 2018).
-Fresh cheeses produced from cows fed a diet of ryegrass silage and concentrate exhibited a reduced total lipid content (p<0.01) compared to those from group receiving WBSG supplement.
-Total fat content in cheese is influenced by the physical and chemical characteristics and the raw material composition, which are significantly affected by the dietary habits of the cows (Aguiar et al., 2017).
+WBSG improves digestibility, which affects total DM intake and the nutrient accessibility for rumen microbiota, thereby influencing the livestock (Faccenda et al., 2018).
+Fresh cheeses produced from cows fed a diet of ryegrass silage and concentrate exhibited a reduced total lipid content (p < 0.01) compared to those from group receiving WBSG supplement.
+TF content in cheese is influenced by the physical and chemical characteristics and the raw material composition, which are significantly affected by the dietary habits of the cows (Aguiar et al., 2017).
 Table 2 shows highly significant differences (p<0.01) in average concentrations of vitamin E and antioxidant activities in the cheese from the WBSG group.
 These differences likely stem from variations in the original milk composition and the characteristics of the dietary ingredients, primarily due to the high vitamin E content in brewer's spent grain compared to pasture, silage, and concentrate (Table 2).
-Prior research has shown that dietary choices have a more pronounced impact on the levels of Vitamins E than species variations.
-The transfer of αtocopherol to the fats in ruminant milk and dairy products is directly influenced by their dietary concentrations (Lynch et al., 2016).
+Prior research has shown that dietary choices have a more pronounced impact on the levels of vitamins E than species variations.
+The transfer of α -tocopherol to the fats in ruminant milk and dairy products is directly influenced by their dietary concentrations (Lynch et al., 2016).
 Antioxidant activity is characterized by the ability to inhibit nutrient oxidation, especially targeting lipids and proteins, via oxidative chain reactions. Öztürk and Akin (2018) showed significant differences between the groups.
 Fresh cheese from cows fed on WBSG exhibited significantly (p<0.05) higher amount of antioxidant activity compared to the jben from the other group.
 This activity is facilitated by various antioxidant compounds such as polyphenols and the amount of vitamin E contents found in the wet brewer's grain (Table 1).
-According to Naibaho et al., (2021) one of the key properties of polyphenols is their potent antioxidant activity.
+According to Naibaho et al. (2021) one of the key properties of polyphenols is their potent antioxidant activity.

-Examination of fatty acid profiles was conducted to determine the influence of WBSG on cheese fat quality.
-The dietary input distinctly affected the dominant fatty acids in fresh cheese, specifically palmitic acid (C16:0) (p<0.001), followed by oleic acid (C18:1 n-9) (p<0.001), myristic acid (C14:0) (p<0.01), myristoleic acid (C14:1) (p<0.001) and pentadecanoic acid (C15:0) (p<0.001) (Figure 1a).
-These fatty acids are considered more efficient energy sources for humans, owing to their smaller molecular structures and the pathways they utilize for bodily transport (Simopoulos, 2004).
-As indicated in Figure 1b, the SFA levels were predominant in the cheese group (p<0.001).
-Incorporating WBSG resulted in a notable decrease (p<0.05) in PUFA levels and a significant rise (p<0.001) in unsaturated fatty acid (UFA) and MUFA levels.
+Examination of FA profiles was conducted to determine the influence of WBSG on cheese fat quality.
+The dietary input distinctly affected the dominant FAs in fresh cheese, specifically palmitic acid (C16:0; p<0.001), followed by oleic acid (C18:1 n-9; p<0.001), myristic acid (C14:0; p<0.01), myristoleic acid (C14:1; p<0.001) and pentadecanoic acid (C15:0; p<0.001; Fig. 1A).
+These FAs are considered more efficient energy sources for humans, owing to their smaller molecular structures and the pathways they utilize for bodily transport (Simopoulos, 2004).
+As indicated in Fig. 1B, the SFA levels were predominant in the cheese group (p<0.001).
+Incorporating WBSG resulted in a notable decrease (p<0.05) in PUFA levels and a significant rise (p<0.001) in UFA and MUFA levels.
 Existing literature lacks data on WBSG's effects on the FA profile of fresh cheeses.
 These variations are likely due to the lipolysis process undergone by the cheese during refrigerated storage for 1 wk.